 Choosing Spamedica for Your Rhinoplasty Procedure

 If you have decided that a wide nose rhinoplasty is ideal for you, the plastic surgeons at SpaMedica are excellent choices for your procedure.
-Both Dr. Bell and Dr. Mulholland are board-certified and have performed thousands of reconstructive facial plastic surgeries, including rhinoplasties of all types.
-They will consult with you to determine what type of nose job is ideal for your aesthetic concerns to achieve the most optimal outcome.
+Dr. Bell is a board-certified and has performed thousands of reconstructive facial plastic surgeries, including rhinoplasties of all types.
+Notably, Dr. Bell trained in cosmetic blepharoplasty, Asian blepharoplasty, and facial surgery with famed Hawaiian plastic Surgeon Dr. Bob Flowers.
+He will consult with you to determine what type of nose job is ideal for your aesthetic concerns to achieve the most optimal outcome.